-The primary purpose for the Scratch Workspace environment is for use in ModelBuilder or Python.
+The primary purpose of the Scratch Workspace environment is for use in ModelBuilder or Python.

-- In ArcGIS Pro, the Scratch Workspace and Current Workspace environments default to the project default geodatabase.
+- In ArcGIS Pro, the default value for the Scratch Workspace and Current Workspace environments is the project default geodatabase.

-- When using the tool dialog box, output dataset names are autogenerated using the Current Workspace and Scratch Workspace environments.
+- When using the Geoprocessing pane, output dataset names are automatically generated using the Current Workspace and Scratch Workspace environments.
 The logic for generating the output name is as follows:

-- If the Scratch Workspace environment is set, the autogenerated output path will be the scratch workspace.
+- If the Scratch Workspace environment is set, the automatically generated output path will be the scratch workspace.

 - If the Scratch Workspace environment is not set, the current workspace environment is examined.
-If the current workspace is set, the autogenerated output will be the current workspace.
+If the current workspace is set, the automatically generated output will be the current workspace.

-- If neither the Scratch Workspace nor the Current Workspace environment is set, the autogenerated output path will be the workspace of one of the inputs.
+- If neither the Scratch Workspace nor the Current Workspace environment is set, the automatically generated output path will be the workspace of one of the inputs.
 In this case, certain restrictions apply.
-For example, if the workspace is a folder and the output is a new feature class, the output will be a shapefile to the directory above the coverage workspace.
-There are other restrictions as well, such as write access.
+For example, the workspace may not have write access.
 In some cases, the output will be written to the system temp directory.

-- If you enter a base name for the output dataset, the Current Workspace environment will be used to construct the output path, regardless of whether the Scratch Workspace environment is set.
+- If you provide a base name for the output dataset, the Current Workspace environment will be used to construct the output path, regardless of whether the Scratch Workspace environment is set.